Elon Musk

 In this clip, Musk says “The requirements you were given are definitely dumb — and it’s particularly dangerous if a smart person gave you the requirements because you might not question them.”
 Basically, he encourages everyone to assume that there are things wrong with the requirements they’ve received so that they feel much more free to ask questions and make them better (or, less dumb).

-In addition, Musk requires all requirements to come with a person’s name attached to them – not just a department name.
-This way, a person takes responsibility for the requirement and everyone knows who to go to with questions.
+In addition, Musk requires all requirements to have a person’s name attached to them—not just a department name.
+This way, a person takes responsibility for the requirement, and everyone knows who to go to with questions.

 How this relates to software development